giellalt/lang-mpj/mpj.md

 ## Interjections

 ## Particles

 ## Conjunctions

 * * *

-<small>This (part of) documentation was generated from [../src/fst/stems/closed.lexc](http://github.com/giellalt/lang-mpj/blob/main/../src/fst/stems/closed.lexc)</small>Pronouns
+<small>This (part of) documentation was generated from [src/fst/stems/closed.lexc](https://github.com/giellalt/lang-mpj/blob/main/src/fst/stems/closed.lexc)</small>

+---

+Pronouns
 Pronouns in the Wangkajunga language are references to things.

 * * *

-<small>This (part of) documentation was generated from [../src/fst/stems/pronouns.lexc](http://github.com/giellalt/lang-mpj/blob/main/../src/fst/stems/pronouns.lexc)</small>Numerals
+<small>This (part of) documentation was generated from [src/fst/stems/pronouns.lexc](https://github.com/giellalt/lang-mpj/blob/main/src/fst/stems/pronouns.lexc)</small>

+---

+Numerals
 Numerals in the Wangkajunga language are numbers.

 * * *

-<small>This (part of) documentation was generated from [../src/fst/stems/numerals.lexc](http://github.com/giellalt/lang-mpj/blob/main/../src/fst/stems/numerals.lexc)</small>Adjectives
+<small>This (part of) documentation was generated from [src/fst/stems/numerals.lexc](https://github.com/giellalt/lang-mpj/blob/main/src/fst/stems/numerals.lexc)</small>

+---

+Adjectives
 Adjectives in the Wangkajunga language describe things.

 * * *

-<small>This (part of) documentation was generated from [../src/fst/stems/adjectives.lexc](http://github.com/giellalt/lang-mpj/blob/main/../src/fst/stems/adjectives.lexc)</small>Prefixes
+<small>This (part of) documentation was generated from [src/fst/stems/adjectives.lexc](https://github.com/giellalt/lang-mpj/blob/main/src/fst/stems/adjectives.lexc)</small>

+---

+Prefixes
 Prefixes in the Wangkajunga language are bound to beginning of other words.

 * * *

-<small>This (part of) documentation was generated from [../src/fst/stems/prefixes.lexc](http://github.com/giellalt/lang-mpj/blob/main/../src/fst/stems/prefixes.lexc)</small>Verbs
+<small>This (part of) documentation was generated from [src/fst/stems/prefixes.lexc](https://github.com/giellalt/lang-mpj/blob/main/src/fst/stems/prefixes.lexc)</small>

+---

+Verbs
 Verbs in the Wangkajunga language are actions.

 * * *

-<small>This (part of) documentation was generated from [../src/fst/stems/verbs.lexc](http://github.com/giellalt/lang-mpj/blob/main/../src/fst/stems/verbs.lexc)</small>
+<small>This (part of) documentation was generated from [src/fst/stems/verbs.lexc](https://github.com/giellalt/lang-mpj/blob/main/src/fst/stems/verbs.lexc)</small>

+---

 Pronoun clitics (quite long)

 * * *

-<small>This (part of) documentation was generated from [../src/fst/clitics.lexc](http://github.com/giellalt/lang-mpj/blob/main/../src/fst/clitics.lexc)</small>Noun inflection
+<small>This (part of) documentation was generated from [src/fst/clitics.lexc](https://github.com/giellalt/lang-mpj/blob/main/src/fst/clitics.lexc)</small>

+---

+Noun inflection
 The Wangkajunga language nouns inflect in cases.

 temporal and spatial nouns - have a limited set of specific case endings, and do not have pronoun clitics

 demonstrative lexicons

 * * *

-<small>This (part of) documentation was generated from [../src/fst/affixes/nouns.lexc](http://github.com/giellalt/lang-mpj/blob/main/../src/fst/affixes/nouns.lexc)</small>Proper noun inflection
+<small>This (part of) documentation was generated from [src/fst/affixes/nouns.lexc](https://github.com/giellalt/lang-mpj/blob/main/src/fst/affixes/nouns.lexc)</small>

+---

+Proper noun inflection
 The Wangkajunga language proper nouns inflect in the same cases as regular nouns, but with a colon (':') as separator.

 * * *

-<small>This (part of) documentation was generated from [../src/fst/affixes/propernouns.lexc](http://github.com/giellalt/lang-mpj/blob/main/../src/fst/affixes/propernouns.lexc)</small>Adjective inflection
+<small>This (part of) documentation was generated from [src/fst/affixes/propernouns.lexc](https://github.com/giellalt/lang-mpj/blob/main/src/fst/affixes/propernouns.lexc)</small>

+---

+Adjective inflection
 The Wangkajunga language adjectives compare.

 * * *

-<small>This (part of) documentation was generated from [../src/fst/affixes/adjectives.lexc](http://github.com/giellalt/lang-mpj/blob/main/../src/fst/affixes/adjectives.lexc)</small>Verb inflection
+<small>This (part of) documentation was generated from [src/fst/affixes/adjectives.lexc](https://github.com/giellalt/lang-mpj/blob/main/src/fst/affixes/adjectives.lexc)</small>

+---

+Verb inflection
 The Wangkajunga language verbs inflect in persons.

 lexicon Verb_prefixes (above) -> lexicon Verb_stems (separate file) -> following lexicons, depending on
 relevant conjugation:

 is positioning of +V here okay? or better with separate lexicon / before prefixes?

 * * *

-<small>This (part of) documentation was generated from [../src/fst/affixes/verbs.lexc](http://github.com/giellalt/lang-mpj/blob/main/../src/fst/affixes/verbs.lexc)</small>
+<small>This (part of) documentation was generated from [src/fst/affixes/verbs.lexc](https://github.com/giellalt/lang-mpj/blob/main/src/fst/affixes/verbs.lexc)</small>

+---

 # Symbol affixes

 * * *

-<small>This (part of) documentation was generated from [../src/fst/affixes/symbols.lexc](http://github.com/giellalt/lang-mpj/blob/main/../src/fst/affixes/symbols.lexc)</small>#           Documenting the Wangkajunga *root.lexc* file
+<small>This (part of) documentation was generated from [src/fst/affixes/symbols.lexc](https://github.com/giellalt/lang-mpj/blob/main/src/fst/affixes/symbols.lexc)</small>

+---

+#           Documenting the Wangkajunga *root.lexc* file

 This files documents the  Wangkajunga root.lexc file.

 ## Analysis symbols
 The morphological analyses of wordforms for the Wangkajunga language are presented in this system in terms of the following symbols.
 (It is highly suggested to follow existing standards when adding new tags).

 ### The parts-of-speech are: